dbt-labs/docs.getdbt.com/website/docs/guides/dbt-ecosystem/sl-partner-integration-guide.md

 - `SERVICE_TOKEN`,
 - `host`

 This applies to the dbt Semantic Layer APIs, which all currently use different host names.

 We recommend you provide users with separate input fields with these components (which dbt Cloud provides).

 For [JDBC](/docs/dbt-cloud-apis/sl-jdbc), you can construct the JDBC URL from these inputs.
 Or, you could request the full URL string.

-If you use both Semantic Layer APIs, users will need to provide different host information for each one.
-In the future, we want to unify these host names.

 ## Best practices on exposing metrics: